alexdlaird/pyngrok/docs/integrations.rst

     sock.close()

-In another terminal window, we can run our client:
+In another terminal window, you can run your client:

 .. code-block:: sh

     HOST="1.tcp.ngrok.io" PORT=12345 python client.py

 And that's it!
-Data was sent and received from a socket via our ``ngrok`` tunnel.
+Data was sent and received from a socket via your ``ngrok`` tunnel.